wyager/Neks/README.md

 ##### A dead simple key/value store

-KVStore is an in-memory key/value store written in Haskell.
+KVStore is an in-memory key/value store written in 175 lines of Haskell.

 It's highly concurrent and pretty fast.